GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

         Hello, local function!

-    The terminal running functions-framework will show the logs for the invocation:
+    The terminal running the Functions Framework will show the logs for the invocation:

         [2020-00-00 00:00:00 +0000] [23541] [INFO] Starting gunicorn 20.0.4
         [2020-00-00 00:00:00 +0000] [23541] [INFO] Listening at: http://0.0.0.0:8080 (23451)